kasslent/clc-digital-skills/_lessons/module-1.1.md

     <!DOCTYPE html><html lang="en"><head><meta charset="UTF-8"><title></title></head><body></body></html>

 Whitespace through indentation (tabs) makes HTML easier to read.
 When nesting a tag, *add one tab space*.
-Getting into this habit from the start will help keep the code organized, easier to read and look more professional.

 Below are the base HTML tags that should be included in **all** HTML documents.